jkved/spin-models/README.md

 The .pdf document contains text of my final thesis.

-**Notebooks** folder contains some of jupyter notebooks where said functions are used for simulations.
+**Notebooks** with extension .ipynb contain some of jupyter notebooks where said functions are used for simulations.